vikky1701/vikky1701/README.md

 # Hi there, I'm Vivek! 👋 (a.k.a @vikky1701)

 ### 🚀 About Me
-I'm a passionate software developer from India, currently diving deep into **C programming** while expanding my knowledge across various tech stacks.
+I'm a passionate software developer from India, currently diving deep into **Java programming** while expanding my knowledge across various tech stacks.
 I love exploring the latest technologies and building innovative projects that challenge my skills and creativity.

 - 🌱 I’m currently mastering **C** and enhancing my skills in **Python**, **JavaScript**, and **React**.
 - 👀 I'm interested in **software development**, **ethical hacking**, and **cybersecurity**.